Top Travel Destinations in 2024: Off-The-Beaten-Path Vacations

 Here are our top travel destinations for 2024:

-Algeria, Bhutan, Cambodia, India, Japan, Saudi Arabia, and Sri Lanka.
+Algeria, Bhutan, Cambodia, India, and Japan.

 And here’s why: